crosswalk-project/crosswalk-website/contribute/Contributing-Code.md

 ## Respond to reviewers

 A Crosswalk reviewer must approve your patch before Crosswalk can accept it into the source control repository.
-A reviewer will either approve your patch by responding with "LGTM" (Looks Good To Me) in the pull request, or request revisions to your patch.
+A reviewer will either approve your patch by responding with "LGTM" in the pull request, or request revisions to your patch.
 In rare cases, a patch may be permanently rejected, meaning that the reviewer believes the feature should never be committed to the tree.
 The review process can consist of multiple iterations between you and the reviewer as you submit revised patches.

 ## Obtaining commit privileges